conda/conda/README.rst

 * clone the conda git repository to a computer with conda already installed
 * navigate to the root directory of the git clone
-* run ``python setup.py develop``
+* run ``$CONDA/bin/python setup.py develop`` where ``$CONDA` is the path to your miniconda installation

 Note building a development file requires git to be installed.

-To undo this, run ``python setup.py develop -u``, then, by hand, remove [which files?].
+To undo this, run ``$CONDA/bin/python setup.py develop -u``.
+Note that if you used a python other than ``$CONDA/bin/python`` to install, you may have to manually delete the conda executable.
+For example, on OS X, if you use a homebrew python located at `/usr/local/bin/python`, then you'll need to `rm /usr/local/bin/conda` so that `which -a conda` lists first your miniconda installation.

 If you are worried about breaking your conda installation, you can install a separate instance of `Miniconda <http://conda.pydata.org/miniconda.html>`_ and work off it.
 This is also the only way to test conda in both Python 2 and Python 3, as conda can only be installed into a root environment.

 Run the conda tests by ``conda install pytest`` and then running ``py.test``